Sapo-san/portfolio/src/components/Utility/Cheatsheet/cheatsheets/docker.md

 ### Using docker in Windows
 **Avoid headaches** and install docker desktop and Windows Subsystem For Linux (Ideally version 2).

-Also, **place the containerized repositories  in the WSL2 filesystem, not in Windows filesystem**, especially if you will code/develop using a volume to map the code into the container.
-If you place the repo in the windows filesystem, things like Hot Reload will **NOT** work because WSL2 doesn't have access to the windows filesystem.
-(Simplified explanation, it goes deeper than that)
+Also, **place the containerized repositories  in the WSL2 filesystem, not in Windows filesystem**.
+This should solve most issues, particularly if you attempt to code/develop using a volume to map the code into the container (read next section)

 ### About mapping code into a container
 This implementation will vary depending on the language/framework (I usually do this with Node.js) but it goes more or less like this: